 As a student at WVU you have access to all library services — no extra registration is required!
 This includes tutoring and printing, research consultations with a dedicated subject librarian, reserving a study room for private and group study, and of course, borrowing and browsing library materials such as books, eBooks, Audiobooks, articles, databases, DVDs and even streaming online video.

 We promote philanthropy and community service by providing leadership roles in planning and executing campus-wide traditions like the annual Gold Rush T-shirt sales and the Blue and Gold Mine Sale.
 Students also get to be part of the LIVE UNITED movement by helping to shape our community for the better.

 WVUteach is WVU’s undergraduate teacher preparation program for students who are interested in teaching math or science at the middle or high school level.
 This program is a parallel pathway that dovetails with STEM degrees to help students get what they need to earn a teaching certificate while they complete their chosen STEM major, thereby providing an additional career option upon graduation while keeping their original options intact.

 The WVUteach program has a “try it out” phase with no commitment, so even if you’re just curious about a being a teacher, this is a great way to take teaching for a test drive and see if being a teacher might be the right choice for you.

-Deadlines/Important Dates: To maximize ease and clarity, interested students are encouraged to check out our WVUteach webpage for prospective students or request a phone or video meeting with a WVUteach representative before meeting with a departmental adviser to complete the registration process for the fall semester.
+Deadlines/Important Dates: To maximize ease and clarity, interested students are encouraged to check out our WVUteach webpage or request a phone or video meeting with a WVUteach representative before meeting with a departmental adviser to complete the registration process.